Particular/docs.particular.net/Content/Platform/Installer/offline.md

 tags: [Platform, Installation, Offline]
 ---

-The [Platform Installer](/paltform/installer) handles installing pre-requisites for NServiceBus and the Platform products, such as [ServiceInsight](/ServiceInsight), [ServiceMatrix](/ServiceMatrix), [ServicePulse](/ServicePulse) and [ServiceControl](/ServicePulse).
+The [Platform Installer](/platform/installer) handles installing pre-requisites for NServiceBus and the Platform products, such as [ServiceInsight](/ServiceInsight), [ServiceMatrix](/ServiceMatrix), [ServicePulse](/ServicePulse) and [ServiceControl](/ServicePulse).

-The Platform Installer depends on [Chocolatey](https://chocolatey.org) & Chocolatey packages, and those packages contain URLs for the sources for the binaries.
-For this reason the Platform Installer requires an internet connection and requires access to the Chocolatey repository to work properly.
+The Platform Installer depends on [Chocolatey](https://chocolatey.org) & Chocolatey packages, and those packages contain the URLs for the installation binaries.
+For this reason the Platform Installer requires an internet connection and requires access to the Chocolatey repository.

 ## Platform Offline Installation